mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Virtual_Pages/Virtual_Pages.md

 > This is only relevant since longer build times means more waiting for changes to appear on the wiki and also Github seems to have issues with overly long builds.

-Keep in mind that there are limitations to this approach (outlined below) so it's only useful for scenarios where *hundreds* of pages need to added.
+Keep in mind that there are limitations to this approach (outlined below) so it's only useful for scenarios where *hundreds* of pages need to be added.

 ## Differences